-Do NOT expose the product to corrosive or strong polar chemical environments (such as liquids or gases), including but not limited to strong acids, strong bases, esters, and ethers.
-This is to avoid damage to the product (including but not limited to water resistance failure).
+Do NOT expose the product to corrosive liquids, including but not limited to strong acids, strong bases, esters, and ethers.

 Ingress protection (IP)

 Please check the product's user manual for its IP rating (refer to Section 1.4 Specifications).
 Make sure to avoid any ingress beyond that rating.